To lead philanthropic solutions that build vibrant communities in Ingham, Eaton and Clinton counties.

-No. We are a resource for and supporter of them.
-We hold many of their endowment funds, work to develop their assets and make grants to their institutions.
+No, we are a resource for and supporter of them.
+We hold many of their endowment funds, work to develop their assets, and grant to their organizations.

-We manage more than 400 funds and oversee more than $83 million in assets.
-And we have disbursed more than $40 million in grants since 1990.
+We manage more than 460 funds and oversee more than $114 million in assets.

 There are several fund types from which to choose.
 You may donate to an established fund or establish your own named fund with a donation of $10,000 or more, depending on the type of fund.
 Options include: named, undesignated funds; field-of-interest funds; donor-advised funds; named scholarship funds designated funds and agency endowment funds.
 We accept gifts of cash, securities and real estate.